 As a registered Islamic charity, Children of Adam can collect your donations in the name of Qurbani, ensuring that you will receive the rewards and benefits that come with carrying out the sacrifice.
 We will also ensure that the sacrifice, as well as the distribution of meat, is done so in accordance with Islamic law.

 How to Distribute Qurbani Meat?

-All Qurbani meat should be split three equal ways between the person making the sacrifice, friends and/or family and someone in need.
+All Qurbani meat should be split in three equal ways between the person making the sacrifice, friends and/or family, and someone in need.
 The Children of Adam team will ensure that all shares of meat are properly distributed to those most in need.

 Donate Your Qurbani Today